About audio effects

 Finally, let's display the waveform data.

-It's the one that appears in the title image.
+This is the one shown in the title image.

-I used this as a reference for implementation.
+I used this as a reference for the implementation.
 (Thank you)

-I want to see the spectrum analysis of sound on an actual smartphone.
+I want to see the spectrum analysis of sound on a real smartphone.

-Divide the audio sample obtained with GetSpectrumData() into 512 frequency bands for UI display.
+The audio samples obtained by GetSpectrumData() are divided into 512 frequency bands for UI display

 AudioListener.GetSpectrumData(spectrumData, 0, FFTWindow.Hanning); var outputF = AudioSettings.outputSampleRate; // Initialize all bins for (int i=0; i <bins.Length; i++) { bins[i] = 0f; } var logMaxF = Mathf.Log(graphMaxFrequency); // 上のbinの周波数のlog var logMinF = Mathf.Log(graphMinFrequency); var logRange = logMaxF - logMinF; if (logRange <= 0f) { logRange = 8f; } // まず周波数分類 for (int i=0; i<spectrumData.Length; i++) { var f = outputF * 0.5f * (float)i / (float)spectrumData.Length; if (f == 0f) { f = float.Epsilon; } // 対数を取ってどのビンに入るか確定 float binValue = (float)bins.Length * (Mathf.Log(f) - logMinF) / logRange; int binIndex = Mathf.FloorToInt(binValue); if ((binIndex > = 0) && (binIndex < bins.Length)) { // Add data to that bin bins[binIndex] += spectrumData[i]; } }

-Create a base Prefab to display in each block.
+Create a base Prefab to be displayed in each block.

-Arrange these in order from the left of the screen and set the height according to the size of the value.
+Arrange these from the left of the screen and set the height according to the value.

-Now, when you play the audio, the waveform data will be displayed like that.
+Now, when you play the audio, the waveform data should appear similar

 summary

-I feel like it's difficult to use anything other than reverb and low pass.
+.
+As expected, it seems difficult to know when to use the filters other than reverb and low pass.

-Unity an Audio Mixer , so if you want to make more detailed settings, you may want to use this.
+Unity also Audio Mixer , so if you want more detailed settings, you might want to use that.

-I hope this will be of some help to you.
+I hope it will be helpful for some reason.

-In addition, the audio data was used from the following sources.
+In addition, we used audio data from the following sources:

 lastly